mfthomps/Labtainers/README.md

 - CyberCIEGE lab installation was failing due to X11 race condition.
 (Issue #76)
 - Note in CyberCIEGE readme to direct students to save collected logs in $HOME directory.
 (Issue #75)
 - Radius lab checkwork was incorrectly reporting "radiusd not running", missing prestop script.
 (Issue #74)
+- Labedit corrupted the start configuration file when the MACVLAN\_EXT option was used.
+(Issue #73)

 February 1, 2023
 - Bash history for non-default users was not being saved.